Rajsinghh2907/WanderLust/README.md

 # Project-Wanderlust

- This project was created from local system
- It's a Full Stack Project based on MERN Development.
-This project buliding idea is to list the hotels of different cities globally so that it can easily accessible to
- your vacation place.
+This project, developed on a local system, is a comprehensive Full Stack application utilizing MERN (MongoDB, Express.js, React, Node.js) technology.
+The primary goal of this project is to create a global directory of hotels across various cities, making it easier for users to find and access accommodations for their vacation destinations.

 #  Frontend:
  HTML5 / CSS3 / JAVA SCRIPT